Medical Complications from Use Cocaine Use

 Long-term Outlook for Babies

-Most children who were exposed to cocaine before birth have normal intelligence (6).
-This is encouraging, in light of earlier predictions that many of these children would be brain-damaged.
-A 2004 study at Case Western Reserve University found that 4-year-old children who were exposed to cocaine before birth scored just as well on intelligence tests as unexposed children (6).
 However, the Case Western and other studies suggest that cocaine may sometimes contribute to subtle learning and behavioural problems, including language delays and attention problems (6, 7, 8, 9).
 A good home environment appears to help reduce these effects (6, 8, 9).
 A recent study also suggests that cocaine-exposed children grow at a slower rate through age 10 than unexposed children, suggesting some lasting effects on development (10).

 Drug Rehabilitation Services

-Help is available, contact us and we will help you find a suitable drug rehabilitation service.
+Help is available.
+Contact us, and we will help you find a suitable drug rehabilitation service.

 1. Bateman, D.A., Chiriboga, C.A.
 Dose-Response Effect of Cocaine on Newborn Head Circumference.
 Pediatrics, volume 106, number 3, September 2000, p.e33.